Douglas Cochrane, 12th Earl of Dundonald: Personal life

+In 1878, the British government paid a grant to Douglas of the sum of £5000 (equivalent to ~£530,238.00 in June 2026) as backpay for this grandfather's services in the Napoleonic wars; "in respect of the distinguished services of his grandfather, the late Lord dundonald."

 Lord Dundonald married Winifred Bamford-Hesketh, daughter of Robert Bamford-Hesketh, in 1878.
 For many years, the family lived at Gwrych Castle in North Wales, the seat of the Bamford-Hesketh family.
 The Countess of Dundonald did not accompany her husband to Canada.
 They had two sons and three daughters: